vaphor/DataAbstraction/README.md

 The output is written on *stdout* and is in smt2 format and represents the abstracted clauses.
 The abstraction used is *Cell^1* on all arrays of all predicates.

+We provide the running clause of the SAS2021 paper as a separate Horn problem in the file *running_clause.smt2*.
+A good first launch consists in comparing the results of `./dataabs running_clause.smt2` and clause 10 of the SAS2021 paper.

 ## Options

 The tool's options can be displayed with `./dataabs -h`.
 The most relevant options are: